-Shared services in Education are extremely beneficial to the organizations involved and difficult to manage and maintain.
-I would like to thank all the educational organizations in Manitoba that have chosen MERLIN as a vehicle for those shared services, even though they have many other choices.
-26 years of working together is truly a monumental achievement.
+I would like to thank all the educational organizations in Manitoba that have chosen MERLIN as a vehicle for technology shared services and software licensing even though they have many other choices.
+27 years of working together is truly a monumental achievement.